shi-ang/SurvivalEVAL/.github/pull_request_template.md

 ## Updates

+If this PR adds a new feature, what is the use case, and how to use it?

 1. Update 1
 2. Update 2

 ## Fixes

 List the issue fixes that are covered in this pull request.
+If this PR fixes an issue, how to reproduce, expected vs. Incorrect results.

 1. Fix # ...
 2. Fix # ...